zhw2590582/ArtPlayer/docs/docs/README.md

 -   Type: `Boolean`
 -   Default: `false`

-Whether to show screenshot controller in the bottom
+Whether to show screenshot controller in the bottom, If the video resource exists cross-domain, the screenshot may fail.
+Unless serves this url with the correct `Access-Control-Allow-Origin`, and Set the video's `crossOrigin` property to `anonymous`

 [Run Code](/)